typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/semi.md

 # require or disallow semicolons instead of ASI (semi)

-This rule enforces consistent use of semicolons.
+This rule enforces consistent use of semicolons after statements.

 ## Rule Details

 This rule extends the base [eslint/semi](https://eslint.org/docs/rules/semi) rule.
 It supports all options and features of the base rule.
 This version adds support for numerous typescript features.

+See also the [@typescript-eslint/member-delimiter-style](member-delimiter-style.md) rule, which allows you to specify the delimiter for `type` and `interface` members.

 ## How to use